 What are Selling Expenses?

-Selling expenses are the costs which are incurred by the sales department of an organization for selling companies products or providing services; this is mainly related to distributing, marketing & selling.
+Selling expenses are the costs incurred by an organization's sales department for selling companies products or providing services; this is mainly related to distributing, marketing & selling.
 This cost is not directly related to the production or manufacturing of any product or delivery of any services.
 Hence, it is categorized as an indirect cost.

 List of Selling Expenses Examples